bobuss/keepalived-exporter/README.md

 -------------------|------------
-web.listen-address | Address to listen on for web interface and telemetry, defaults to `:9165`. web.telemetry-path | A path under which to expose metrics, defaults to `/metrics`. ka.json            | Send SIGJSON and decode JSON file instead of parsing text files, defaults to `false`. ka.pid-path        | A path for Keepalived PID, defaults to `/var/run/keepalived.pid`. cs                 | Health Check script path to be execute for each VIP.
+web.listen-address | Address to listen on for web interface and telemetry, defaults to `:9165`. web.telemetry-path | A path under which to expose metrics, defaults to `/metrics`. web.config.file    | Configuration file for TLS and Basic Authentication. ka.json            | Send SIGJSON and decode JSON file instead of parsing text files, defaults to `false`. ka.pid-path        | A path for Keepalived PID, defaults to `/var/run/keepalived.pid`. cs                 | Health Check script path to be execute for each VIP.